-- Current RN License that is active and in good standing, without any restrictions or stipulations. - A cumulative GPA is calculated for both prerequisites and nursing courses.
-Each must meet the minimum cumulative of 2.5.
-Courses earned must be from an accredited institution. - All prerequisite courses must be completed with a grade of "C" or better prior to beginning the program. - Students must have NCLEX results prior to enrollment. - A Test of English as Foreign Language (TOEFL) is required unless a degree has been earned from an accredited university in the US.

-All general education requirements (core curriculum) and prerequisites must be documented on official transcripts prior to enrollment in nursing courses.
+- earned must be from an accredited institution. - All prerequisite courses must be completed with a grade of "C" or better prior to beginning the program. - Students must have NCLEX results prior to enrollment. - A Test of English as Foreign Language (TOEFL) is required unless a degree has been earned from an accredited college/university in the US. - All general education requirements (core curriculum) and prerequisites must be documented on official transcripts prior to enrollment in nursing courses.